iqbalpb01/pybeg/README.md

 # PyBeg

-> This a repo for beginners to python
+> This a repo for Beginners to Python

 ## About Python